 I’m going to share our journey and introduce how SimWell supports companies to adopt the right technologies and introduce the right mindset to manage expectations.
 Our dedication is to support supply chain leaders like yourself to be knowledgeable and who else than one of the largest simulation and optimization organizations in the world, to share this roadmap of what it takes to get there.

 Let me introduce Gartner’s path toward supply chain autonomy, this can be considered the long play of that roadmap.

-To get to this level organizations must be digitally strong, which for some is investing in ERP Systems and capturing transactions in the right physical object to be able to digitize it successfully.
+To get to this level organizations must be digitally strong, which for some means investing in ERP Systems and capturing transactions in the right physical object to be able to digitize it successfully.

 We can further provide more details on digitization but what truly matters is to begin: